 Honors welcomes highly motivated students who have demonstrated academic excellence in high school or in the early semesters at Philadelphia University.
 Participants enjoy advanced levels of inquiry and seminar-style instruction in Honors sections of Hallmarks core courses and special projects in the major.
 In many cases, Honors classes offer opportunities to take advantage of co-curricular experiences in the form of field trips, guest lectures, etc., that help interpret the course material.
 Honors freshman can opt to live in the Honors Residence Hall-- a built in peer group grounded in a shared value of academic excellence; and Program students enjoy extended borrowing privileges at the University library.

 Honors Scholars receive the Honors Certificate with University Seal, the Honors Medallion and Stole to be worn at commencement, along with earned Latin Honors cords.
 All work completed at the honors level as well as the Honors Scholar and Latin Honors designation appear on the transcript.

-The Honors program director serves as an academic administrator and on the faculty in the College of Science, Health and Liberal Arts.
-The director has earned degrees in American Studies, Mass Communication and Broadcast Journalism.
+The Honors Program Director serves as an academic administrator and on the faculty in the College of Science, Health and Liberal Arts.
+The Director has earned degrees in American Culture Studies, Mass Communication and Broadcast Journalism.
 The program holds institutional membership in the National Collegiate Honors Council and Northeast Regional Honors Council.